Julcatan/kickstarter-analysis/README.md

     “failed”, and “canceled”.
     I sorted the campaign outcomes in descending order so "successful" is first.

-3. I created a line chart from the Pivot table to visualize the relationship between outcomes and launch month.
+3. Creating a line chart from the Pivot table to visualize the relationship between outcomes and launch month.
 It shows the number of successful, failed, or canceled projects by month.
 I added the title and saved the Theater_Outcomes_vs_Launch.png file to the resource folder.